Skip to content ↓

 Reading is at the very heart of our SHINE Curriculum.
 Children’s reading skills are developed through a range of progressive texts, whilst prioritising reading for pleasure at the heart of all we do.
 Our text-led curriculum allows us to carefully select a range of high-quality texts in order to immerse our children in rich language to teach our reading and writing curriculum.
 The selection of recommended books are used as a high-quality stimuli for writing and enables children to be fully immersed in the text, allowing children to carefully craft their writing through a range of experiences in the immerse, analyse and write process.

-Children read a high-quality text assigned from their year group English Long-Term Plan.
-The assigned high-quality text is a ‘driver’ for both Reading and Writing lessons and form our whole school Reading Spine.
-At Highfield St Matthew’s we teach a Reading into Writing approach.
+Children read a high-quality text assigned from their year group Reading Long-Term Plan.
+The assigned high-quality text is a ‘driver’ for Reading form our whole school Reading Spine.
 Texts have been carefully chosen to meet the requirements of the National Curriculum and to provide a high-quality stimulus for the teaching of Reading as well as being an exciting, rich and boy friendly text for the class.

 Our exciting library areas celebrate books from around the world with different settings and cultures.
 We have a varied, rich selection of texts to interest all readers within all age groups.
 Our new KS1 library hosts all of our phonics books for KS1 children to choose a fiction, non-fiction and corresponding book bag book to take home and read.